 5. Problems with Controlling the Vehicle

 A lack of control when driving is often due to a worn out and damaged CV joint.
-This can be anything from issues with turning to maintain a straight course on the road.
+This can be anything from issues with turning to maintaining a straight course on the road.

-If you find that your car is especially bouncy even on a flat road, this part could be the problem.
+If you find that your car is especially bouncy, this could be a problem even on a flat road.
 The more the part wears out, the worse this will get.
 It can be extremely dangerous if the joint gets worn down enough.

 Some of the things that will affect the cost of replacing this part include:

 - Car Type: Another factor that will affect how much you pay for this work depends on the type of car you have.
-Some cars are really easy to replace the cv joint on, and some might be very difficult.
+In some cars, replacing the CV joint is quite straightforward, while in others, replacing it will be very difficult.

-- Part Cost: The price between different CV Joints can be very different depending on the car model and the brand of the CV joint.
-Buying original parts are most often more expensive, but you will get better quality.
+- Part Cost: The price of different CV Joints can be very different depending on the car model and the CV joint brand.
+Buying original parts is most often more expensive, but you will get better quality.